GoogleCloudPlatform/dataproc-templates/notebooks/oracle2postgres/README.md

 * Dataproc Templates which are maintained in this github project.

 ### Key Benefits
-1) Automatically discovers all the SQL Server tables.
+1) Automatically discovers all the Oracle tables.
 2) Can automatically generates table schema in Postgresql, corresponding to each table.
 3) Divides the migration into multiple batches and automatically computes metadata.
-4) Parallely migrates mutiple SQL Server tables to Postgresql.
+4) Parallely migrates mutiple Oracle tables to Postgresql.
 5) Simple, easy to use and customizable.

 ### Requirements